samirelanduk/atomium/docs/source/overview.rst

     >>> pdb.model.get_chain_by_id("A").get_residues_by_name("ASN")
     {<Residue (ASN)>, <Residue (ASN)>, <Residue (ASN)>, <Residue (ASN)>, <Residu e (ASN)>, <Residue (ASN)>}
+    >>> pdb.model.get_chain_by_id("A").get_sequence_string()
+    'VMNRLILAMDLMNRDDALRVTGEVREYIDTVKIGYPLVLSEGMDIIAEFRKRFGCRIIADFKVADIPETNEKICR
+    ATFKAGADAIIVHGFPGADSVRACLNVAEEMGREVFLLTEMSHPGAEMFIQGAADEIARMGVDLGVKNYVGPSTRP
+    ERLSRLREIIGQDSFLISPGGETLRFADAIIVGRSIYLADNPAAAAAGIIESI'

 Like pretty much everything else in molecuPy, chains are ultimately atomic structures, and have the usual atomic structure methods for getting mass, retrieving atoms etc.

 The :py:class:`.PdbResidue` objects themselves are also atomic structures, and behave very similar to small molecules.

 Pdb Small Molecules